Out in the UK This Week

 King of Devil’s Island (Arrow, cert 12, Blu-ray/DVD)

-The Reform School Drama, Norwegian style, with Stellan Skarsgård lending international box-office clout and then standing back to let a cast of unknowns do their work.
+The Reform School Drama, Norwegian style, with Stellan Skarsgård lending international box-office clout and then standing back to let a cast of unknowns do their work, in particular Benjamin Helstad as the young, tough new arrival measuring himself against his ability to take the knocks the institution is handing out.
 The Magdalene Sisters meets Cool Hand Luke might be a slightly unhelpful way of describing what you’re getting, and as with both those film there’s a very well defined sense of place (ie it looks bloody cold).
-A tough, gripping tale of hardship with well drawn relationships, plenty of narrative tug and a climax that is worth hanging on for.
+A tough, gripping tale of hardship with well drawn relationships, plenty of narrative tug and a climax that is worth hanging on for once the writers and director have exhausted the genre clichés.

 Men in Black 3 (Sony, cert PG, Blu-ray/DVD)